-3.12 Vehicle and Office Union Insignia
+3.11 Vehicle and Office Union Insignia

-All vehicles that are directly owned or leased and operated by the Company shall have the Unifor insignia decal affixed to them.
+All vehicles that are directly owned or leased and operated by the Company shall have the Unifor insignia decal affixed to them, in the current vehicles on the passenger side by the entrance door, and if different vehicles are put in service, then by the passenger door.
 This Article does not apply to the Management vehicles.
 The Unifor "Union Shop" certificate shall be displayed in all appropriate areas in the Company's premises.

-3.13 Bargaining Unit Work
+3.12 Bargaining Unit Work